 You can complete all of your posteriors super fast.
 And the vertical side adjusts for vertical bitewings or your anterior.
 You can have the patient hold one in if needed, which makes it great for use with endo.
 You don’t even use the ring for this, which makes them even faster.
 It is similar to the “curved hemostat technique" with traditional film.
 All the doctors I have spoken with LOVE the ComfyRay for these single-tooth procedures.

-The little “shark fin” shaped bite surface of ComfyRay is curved and it’s offset from the center.
-So when a doctor has the endo files in the patient’s tooth that they’re working on, the doctor positions the comfy ray, the “shark fin” keeps the sensor in the correct position without interfering with the endo files and the patient can hold it in place.
-Again, this is similar to what (with traditional film) was called the “curved hemostat technique”.
-With this technique, the endodontist would put the regular film, clip it into a curved hemostat, and then just have the patient hold it behind the tooth where they’re working, and then they would take the X-ray.
-They can do the same with this one, but it’s kind of a digital curved hemostat technique, and it works extremely well.
+The little “shark fin" shaped bite surface of ComfyRay curves and it’s offset from the center.
+When a doctor has the endo files in the patient’s tooth that they’re working on, the doctor positions the comfy ray.
+The “shark fin" keeps the sensor in the correct position without interfering with the endo files.
+The patient can hold it in place.
+This is similar to the “curved hemostat technique".
+With this technique, the endodontist would put the regular film and clip it into a curved hemostat.
+Then the patient holds it behind the tooth where they’re working, and then they would take the X-ray.
+They can do the same with this one, but it’s kind of a digital curved hemostat technique.
+It works extremely well.

 If anyone’s used the Rinn XCP-DS Fit, it’s a really easy change.
 The way that the ClikStik positioner is put together, it’s very similar to the ORA System, one ring, one arm.
 We have one ring for our positioner as well.
 So it’s an easy transition.